nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of Economics at Cornell University.
 I received my PhD in Economics at UC Berkeley in 2024.
+During 2025, I was a postdoctoral fellow at the King Center at Stanford University.

 My research focuses on Development, Behavioral and Labor Economics.